mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/05-view-structure.md

 ## Query
 Users should be able to see the underlying SQL query that powers the view.
 This is read-only, but can be copied and pasted.

+We could also potentially show a read-only breakdown of the query into [Query Builder](/en/product/specs/2022-01-views/03-the-query-builder) features, but I'm not sure if this is feasible or would be a good idea.

 ## View Structural Updates
 Users should be able to perform the following actions: